Become a cyberpunk courier in Cloudpunk next month

 I'd absolutely be perfectly happy driving around and making deliveries, but Cloudpunk's not a futuristic Truck Simulator—it's got a story to tell, and the decisions you make will apparently have a lasting impact on the city.
 That's a lot of pressure to put on a delivery driver.

-Developer Ion Cloud isn't giving too much away, but expect corporate conspiracies, hackers and rogue AI to interfere with your job.
+Developer Ion Lands isn't giving too much away, but expect corporate conspiracies, hackers and rogue AI to interfere with your job.

 "At its core, Cloudpunk is about what it takes to make it in a city," says studio head Marko Dieckmann.
 "Whether that city is New York in the '80s, San Francisco today, or some futuristic city a thousand years from now.
 The richness and character and struggles are familiar to everyone everywhere."